frioux/blog/content/posts/speed-oo-black-magic-and-yagni-rtfm.md

 The first step was to use [DBIx::Class::Schema::Loader](http://search.cpan.org/perldoc?DBIx::Class::Schema::Loader,), which looks at the table structure and generates a bunch of perl files.
 Then we just use DBIC as normal.
 Unfortunately this is in a CGI environment, without mod\_perl, or FastCGI or any of that stuff.
 That means not only is this loading all 250 files (each 25~ K in size,) but also parsing them etc. Just to be clear, we have a 15 second startup time.
 Have fun telling your customer that that's better in an AJAX context.

 So that was just **Not Okay**.
-I asked in #dbix-class and robkinyon suggested that I make a YAML file that would represent all of the tables.
+I asked in #dbix-class and Rob Kinyon suggested that I make a YAML file that would represent all of the tables.
 He couldn't give me code and it was Friday, but I did get my code to add columns on the fly, so it couldn't be much harder to go from there, could it?

 Of course it could!
 It always will in such a context.
 So I asked again, what would be the best way to generate in memory classes of a single data structure, in #dbix-class. castaway recommended subclassing DBIx::Class::Schema::Loader to do what I wanted.
 So that took a few hours to get to work, including figuring out how everything worked.
 That was really pretty exciting because it was a Good Way to do what I wanted.
 Too bad there are some Schema::Loader implementation issues.